 Roots of Yoga

 Yoga comes from India.
-In the old times there was a system which was called Gurukula system ( 'Guru' means ‘teacher’, 'Kula’ stands for ‘home').
+In the old times there was a system which was called Gurukula system ('Guru' means ‘teacher’, 'Kula’ stands for ‘home').
 This system was based on the tradition where students could live, study and work with their Guru's (teachers).
-Parents sent their kids to the Asrama (a place for spiritual learning) at the age of eight and they stayed there for twelve years, to learn the Yogic discipline.
-All the kids were treated as family members and were taught philosophy, yoga asanas, karma yoga, meditation techniques and pranayama.
+Parents sent their kids to the Asrama (a place for spiritual learning) at the age of eight.
+Stdents lived there for twelve years and learnt the Yogic discipline.
+All the kids were treated as family members and were taught philosophy, yoga asanas, karma yoga, meditation techniques, pranayama...
 It was normal for a student to help around the asrama.
-Some students chopped the wood for fire; another helped the Guru to refill his cattle, helping with fixing electricity problem, or to do the cores.
-Basically students were taught everything and were expected to do anything which was needed for the Asrama and the family to sustain.
+Some students chopped the wood for fire; another helped the Guru to refill his cattle, helping with fixing electricity problems, or to do the cores.
+Basically students were taught everything and were expected to do anything which was needed doing for the Asrama and the family to sustain.
 This is how Yoga was taught in India many years ago.